Legally Betting on the 2024 Olympics

 If you're used to Las Vegas Olympic betting, you'll be surprised to learn that most Olympics gambling has actually taken place at overseas sportsbooks.
 These legal sports betting sites have been accepting Olympics bets for decades, while domestic sportsbooks in the US have only been able to take such wagers since the 2016 Summer Olympics.

-Of course, legal Olympic sports betting has now become more universally available inside and outside Nevada.
+Of course, legal Olympic sports betting has now become more universally available inside and outside the parameters of Nevada sports betting.
 So while the Olympics are a huge achievement for those competing, spectators also have a shot at glory by going for a different kind of gold.

-Some bettors may be able to wager with local domestic bookies, as many more states offer legal sports betting since the 2016 Olympics were contested.
-Still, the most popular way to enjoy legally betting on the 2021 Olympics is to wager at a trusted international sportsbook site.
-Read on to learn more about how to bet on the Tokyo 2021 Games.
+Some bettors may be able to wager with local domestic bookies, as many more US states now offer legal sports betting.
+Still, the most popular way to enjoy legally betting on the Olympics is to wager at a trusted international sportsbook site.
+Read on to learn more about how to bet on the Olympic Games.

 Yes!
 Not only is betting on the Olympics legal, but it's also readily available.
 For most bettors, the easiest way to enjoy Olympic betting is via offshore sports betting sites.
-There are no federal gambling laws prohibiting the use of these online sportsbooks, but it should be noted that the states of Washington and Connecticut do not allow online gambling.
+There are no federal gambling laws in the United States prohibiting the use of these online sportsbooks, but it should be noted that the state of Washington does not allow online gambling.

 Online sportsbooks aren't the only option, however.
 Domestic sportsbook gambling is becoming more mainstream in the US, and over 20 states now have their own betting markets.
 Most of these allow for betting on Olympic action.